 If you are partially at fault, you are still entitled to claim compensation which—depending on the severity of your injuries and the extent of your losses—may be substantial.
 In your personal injury claim, there will be an allocation of liability according to degrees of fault for the accident (e.g., 25% to you, 75% to the other driver).
 Recovery will then be reduced in proportion to your share of liability.
 Using the example provided, if your degree of fault for the accident is 25% then your final compensation will be 75% of your claim’s value.
 As noted, personal injury tort claims attract higher value settlements and court awards.
 Damages for pain and suffering, loss of earning capacity, and the costs of future care are often substantial, worth hundreds of thousands, if not millions of dollars—even after reduction for partial fault—for those who have sustained serious injuries or long-term impairment.

-Legal Advice from Personal Injury Lawyers in Surrey/Delta, Vancouver and Burnaby
+Legal Advice from Personal Injury Lawyers in Surrey/Delta and Vancouver

 You are entitled to pursue a personal injury claim even if you were partially at fault for the accident.
 The determination of fault after an accident can be complex.
 Don’t rely on what the police, ICBC or anyone else says about who is liable for your accident, or to what degree—always consult a personal injury lawyer.
-Contact Simpson, Thomas & Associates to schedule a free initial consultation with our personal injury lawyers in Surrey/Delta, Vancouver, Burnaby, and Abbotsford.
+Contact Simpson, Thomas & Associates to schedule a free initial consultation with our personal injury lawyers in Surrey/Delta and Vancouver.
 Zoom meetings are available.
 Our lawyers can fight unfair fault determinations and maximize your personal injury compensation.